deegree/deegree.github.io/pages/community.md

 ### Wiki

-The <a href="http://wiki.deegree.org/">deegree wiki</a>&nbsp;(outdated as of deegree 3.2) was a collaborative support and documentation resource for the deegree project, as well as a means of communication between users and developers.
+The <a href="http://wiki.deegree.org/">deegree wiki</a>&nbsp;(outdated as of deegree version 3.2) was a collaborative support and documentation resource for the deegree project, as well as a means of communication between users and developers.

 The current developer information are available in the <a href="https://github.com/deegree/deegree3/wiki">github wiki</a>.

 ### IRC

-For joining TMC meetings or a sessions with a developer please join&nbsp;<a href="irc://irc.freenode.net/deegree">IRC channel #deegree</a>.
+For joining TMC meetings or a sessions with a developer please join the IRC channel *#deegree* (`irc://irc.freenode.net/deegree` or webchat <a href="https://webchat.freenode.net/#deegree">webchat.freenode.net/#deegree</a>).

 ### OSGeo project website

-Further ressources about the OSGeo project deegree can be found at the <a href="https://www.osgeo.org/projects/deegree/">Open Source Geospatial Foundation</a>.
+Further resources about the OSGeo project deegree can be found at the <a href="https://www.osgeo.org/projects/deegree/">Open Source Geospatial Foundation</a>.